I answered the above question on Quora, but I thought it was worth posting the answer on my blog as well.

 - Jump to the LinkedIn and Twitter pages of key executives.

-- Continue with third-party review sites such as TrustRadius, G2 Crowd, Glass Door, and Quora.
+- Continue with third-party review sites such as TrustRadius, G2, Glass Door, and Quora.
 Also compare web (Alexa, SimilarWeb) and social media activity (Owler) of the company vs. its top competitors.

 - If a US public company, obtain their 10-K, 10-Q, Annual Report, Proxy, and 8-Ks.
 Also, review all material on their investor page and look for Fair Disclosure Earnings Transcripts (Seeking Alpha, NASDAQ), investor presentations, financial models, etc.